 The recommended approach for counting the cycles identified in Table 1 is with the use of an automated cycle counting (ACC) program.
-In addition to detecting events, the ACC program can also collect descriptive statistics and profiles for each event (e.g., duration, maximum and/or minimum temperature, rates of change, etc.), thereby providing a means to compare design basis transient severity versus actual transient severity.
+In addition to detecting events, the ACC can also collect descriptive statistics and profiles for each event (e.g., duration, maximum and/or minimum temperature, rates of change, etc.), thereby providing a means to compare design basis transient severity versus actual transient severity.
 Several ACC techniques have been developed over the course of time for the nuclear plant industry.
 Two of these techniques are developed and refined to the point that they are readily available for implementation in CANDU reactors: (1) ThermANDTM, and (2) FatiguePro.
-FatiguePro was developed by EPRI and is widely used in over 50 nuclear units worldwide for comprehensive cycle counting and fatigue monitoring, and has become the standard for addressing license renewal Fatigue Management Program needs in the U.S. ThermAND was developed by AECL for system health monitoring and ACC, and has been selected for automated counting of transients at the PLGS.
-Both ThermAND and FatiguePro are suitable for cycle-based monitoring.
-FatiguePro is a more appropriate tool for stress-based fatigue monitoring.
+FatiguePro was developed by EPRI and is widely used in over 50 nuclear units worldwide for comprehensive cycle counting and fatigue monitoring, and has become the standard for addressing license renewal Fatigue Management Program needs in the U.S. ThermAND was developed by AECL for system health monitoring and automatic cycle counting, and has been selected for automated counting of transients at the PLGS.
+ThermAND is suitable for cycle-based monitoring, whereas FatiguePro is a more appropriate tool for stress-based fatigue monitoring.

-ThermAND[TM] was developed to monitor key operating parameters within the HTS systems, and to integrate measured station data with models to provide predictable performance.
+ThermANDTM, AECL's system and component health monitor for heat transport systems, has been developed to monitor key operating parameters within these systems, and to integrate measured station data with models to provide predictable performance.
 ThermAND was developed by AECL using the same design as ChemAND®, the system health monitor for chemistry control, installed at Gentilly-2, PLGS, and Wolsong Unit 3.
 ThermAND has been on field trial at PLGS during which time it has been refined and improved.
-Because of this background, ThermAND was selected for implementation of ACC and CBF monitoring of critical components at PLGS to satisfy the fatigue management program needs for PLEX.

 ThermAND permits users to be proactive by providing alarming on out-of-specification conditions and warnings when parameters are trending towards being out of specification.
 ThermAND permits the users to trend the time evolution of parameters calculated based on the values stored in the station data historian.
-Examples of these include calculating motor power from the measured pump current and bus voltage, and measuring the sensor drift of triplicate channels within the CANDU control logic.
+Examples of these include calculating motor power from the measured pump current and bus voltage, and measuring the sensor drift of triplicated channels within the CANDU control logic.
 The model for reactor inlet header temperature (RIHT) increase has also been implemented to model this station performance parameter and to account for variations caused by changes in process parameters, e.g., secondary side pressure, reactor power.

-A module of ThermAND is being developed to permit CBF-based CUF monitoring within CANDU systems.
-A typical ThermAND screen showing refueling transients is shown in Figure 1.
-By combining the results in ThermAND with the data in ChemAND, the environmental factor (see Section 5) can be assessed and used to modify the CUF, where such chemistry (e.g., dissolved oxygen) and stress data exist.
+A module of ThermAND is developed to permit cycle-counting based CUF monitoring within CANDU systems.
+A typical ThermAND screen showing refuelling transients is shown in Figure 1.
+By combining the results in ThermAND with the data in ChemAND, the environmental factor (see Section 5) can be assessed and used to modify the fatigue usage factor, where such chemistry (e.g., dissolved oxygen) and stress data exist.